Obongi District

-Obongi District is a district in Northern Uganda.
+Obongi District is a district in Northern Uganda. it is located in the West Nile region of Uganda.
 The district headquarters are located in Obongi town.

+Geography

-It was carved out of Moyo District and its operations started on Monday 1 July 2019.
-The population is 49,100, divided over five subcounties of Palorinya, Gimara, Itula, Aliba, Ewafa and one town council.
-It stretches from Odraji in Palorinya up to Alibabito in Ewafa.It sends two MPs to the Parliament of Uganda who are:
+It was carved out of Moyo District located in the Northern region of Uganda. its operations started on Monday 1 July 2019.
+The population is 49,100, divided over five subcounties of Palorinya, Gimara, Itula, Aliba, Ewafa and Obongi town council.

+It stretches from Odraji in Palorinya up to Alibabito in Ewafa.It is bordered by Moyo in the north, Adjumani District in the east, Yumbe in the west and Madi-okollo in the south.

+Leadership

-Honorable Bhoka George Didi, the directly elected MP, and Maneno Zumura the Woman Member of Parliament and the current Local Council Five (LC) Chairman is Hon.
+It sends two MPs to the Parliament of Uganda who are: Honorable Bhoka George Didi, the directly elected MP, and Zomura Manezo the Woman Member of Parliament and the current Local Council Five (LC) Chairman is Hon.
 Hajj Abib Khemis Buga.

 Economic activity

-The main economic activity done in Obongi District is farming and fishing.
+The main economic activity done in Obongi District is subsistence farming and fishing.